Meet the Faculty of Health

 Dr Nasim Salehi began her work in health-related areas in 2004, including healthcare leadership and health promotion (in teaching, research and practice).
 She has been involved in multidisciplinary research projects, focusing on providing advanced models of care through improved health and wellbeing (particularly prevention and health promotion), reducing disparities for disadvantaged and vulnerable groups, and increasing efficiency and cost-effectiveness of services.

-Course Coordinator, Graduate Certificate in Australian Nursing
+Course Coordinator, Bachelor of Nursing and Course Coordinator, Graduate Certificate in Australian Nursing

 Lucy Shinners is an experienced intensive care nurse who has worked in Australia and overseas for the past twenty years.
 Lucy specialises in teaching international qualified registered nurses and is also interested in digital health technology and its impact on the healthcare system, the journey of the student, and the healthcare workforce.
 Lucy’s PhD pursuits explore healthcare professionals’ experiences and perceptions of artificial intelligence in the delivery of care.